 If you are interested in enrolling in the PACE program, please contact the Enrollment Coordinator at the site serving your neighborhood feeder pattern.
 There is an application process and placement is determined in a blind lottery in late winter, based upon your current address.

-Serves: Bear Creek, Cottage Lake, East Ridge, Hollywood Hill, Kokanee, Sunrise, Wellington, Woodin
+Serves: Cottage Lake, East Ridge, Hollywood Hill, Kokanee, Ruby Bridges, Sunrise, Wellington, Woodin

-Serves: Canyon Creek, Fernwood, Maywood Hills, Moorlands, Woodmoor
+Serves: Arrowhead, Canyon Creek, Fernwood, Maywood Hills, Moorlands, Woodmoor